 Michele is Chief Executive of Breakthrough UK, a disabled people's organisation operating in Greater Manchester and North West England.
 She is a member of Manchester Leaders Forum and is a founder of the North West Network of Disabled Peoples Organisations.

 Michele has over twenty years’ experience of working within disability issues.
 In 1990 she became involved with the Greater Manchester Coalition of Disabled People and was made the General Manager in 1993.
 She subsequently worked as a Disability Equality Officer for Manchester City Council and completed a Master’s degree in Management Studies.
 She became Team Leader of the Corporate Performance, Research and Intelligence Team at Manchester City Council and organised research into quality of life issues.
 During her time with the Council, Michele was keen to maintain an interest in the voluntary sector, and held the positions of Chair and Deputy Chair at Breakthrough UK from 2003 to 2005.

 Michele has been a Community Governor for Bridgewater High School in Warrington since 2006.

-Nicholas has an extensive track record in working to advance disabled people’s rights, evidenced through his many research articles and publications (over 100), as well as the many presentations he has given in this field.
+Nick has an extensive track record in working to advance disabled people’s rights, evidenced through his many research articles and publications (over 100), as well as the many presentations he has given in this field.

 He is a Professor of Disability Research in the School of Social and Political Sciences and Director at the Centre for Disability Research at the University of Glasgow.
 He is a member of the core team of the Scottish Learning Disabilities Observatory and is a co-director of What Works Scotland, a research group funded by the Scottish Government and the Economic and Social Research Council, that aims to help local areas in Scotland use evidence to make decisions about public service development and reform.